-The information on this page pertains to applicants who completed educator preparation programs for teaching, pupil services, and/or administrator at a college or university headquartered outside the state of Wisconsin, including on-line colleges or universities and out-of-country (non-U.S.) colleges/universities.
+The information on this page pertains to applicants who completed educator preparation programs for teachers, pupil services, and/or administrators at a college or university headquartered outside the state of Wisconsin, including online colleges or universities and out-of-country (non-U.S.) colleges/universities.

 To become licensed in Wisconsin, an out-of-state applicant must verify completion of the following:

-- offered through a regionally accredited four-year college or university;
+- offered through an accredited four-year college or university;

 - offered at the bachelor’s, post-baccalaureate, or master’s degree level for teaching;

-- offered at the master’s, education specialist, or doctorate level for pupil services personnel or administrator licensure;
+- offered at the master’s, education specialist, or doctorate level for pupil services or administrator licensure;

 - comparable to Wisconsin in its requirements for licensure based on Wisconsin Administrative Code PI 34;

 - resulting in a license that exists in Wisconsin;

 - approved by the state education department where the approved program is headquartered.

 - Testing Requirements - The following testing requirements apply to all out-of-state applicants who completed their educator preparation program after August 31, 1992, including those prepared through on-line colleges or universities, as well as all non-U.S. colleges/universities: